Core Concepts of Modern Auto Retailing

-For example: "It sounds life is a bit too busy for you to come into the showroom this week, so how about I send you and your husband a video walkaround of the car we discussed?
+"It sounds life is a bit too busy for you to come into the showroom this week, so how about I send you and your husband a video walkaround of the car we discussed?
 This will give you a better sense of whether it's the one you want to take for a test drive sometime next week."

 Let's say you have 4 interactions with a customer—2 phone calls, 1 text message exchange, and 1 email exchange.
 The process we are talking about here is what connects each of those interactions, and the goal in modern auto retailing is to make the customer feel like it was 1 seamless and ongoing conversation rather than 4 individual and unconnected conversations.

 We have a full article about creating a seamless process, but here are some quick tips to accomplish this worthy goal: